hsinmin/richwear/README.md

 RichWear Dataset
 =================
-RichWear Dataset contains 321,698 images collected from wear.jp spanning from 2017 to 2019.
+RichWear dataset contains 321,698 images collected from wear.jp spanning from 2017 to 2019.
 All images are of size 500x667 pixels.
-Each image is assocated with an date, gender of the character in the image, user-provided clothing brands, hashtags, colors, and categories.
-We also provide manually verified clothings patterns, colors, and categories of 3,868 images.
+Each image is associated with a date, gender of the character in the image, user-provided clothing brands, hashtags, colors, and categories.
+We also provide manually verified clothing patterns, colors, and categories of 3,868 images.

 This dataset is suitable for analyzing street fashion trends or training fashion attribute recognition models.